Propane - LPG Gas Smell: Ethyl Mercaptan - What Natural Gas Smells Like

-Some People Can't Smell The Odour
+Some People Can't Detect the LPG or Natural Gas Smell

+Some people cannot detect the LPG or natural gas smell.
 This can be due to illness or if they have been continuously exposed to the smell.

 If you know that you can’t smell gas, have problems with your sense of smell or just want an extra layer of protection, you might consider installing a gas detector.

 Gas detectors emit an audio alarm when gas is detected, similar to a smoke alarm.